 Best Medical Billing and Coding Schools in New Hampshire

 If you want a stable healthcare career without working directly with patients, medical billing and coding is a solid choice.
-In New Hampshire, you can train for this career in under two years at several accredited schools.
+In New Hampshire, you can train for this career in about two years at several accredited schools.
 The right program will prepare you for national certification and teach you the skills to work in hospitals, clinics, and insurance companies.

-What Medical Billing and Coding Professionals Do
+What Medical Billing and coding professionals do

 Medical billing and coding specialists manage patient health information for billing and insurance claims.
 Coders translate medical procedures and diagnoses into standardized codes.
 Billers use those codes to prepare and send claims to insurance companies.